 This is a unique opportunity to work with and educate the public about our precious Fairfax City historic resources.
 Volunteer applications are accepted year-round.
 An introductory training is held a few times a year once several people have expressed a n interest in volunteering.

-A Volunteer Application can be filled out and returned to the Fairfax Museum and Visitor Center 10209 Main Street, Fairfax, Virginia 22030 or emailed to Susan Gray, Curator and Visitor Services Manager.
+A Volunteer Application can be filled out and returned to the Fairfax Museum and Visitor Center 10209 Main Street, Fairfax, Virginia 22030 or emailed to Susan Gray, Director and Curator and Visitor Services Manager.
 She is also available to answer questions at 703.385.8415.

 The City of Fairfax is committed to the letter and spirit of the Americans with Disabilities Act.
 To request a reasonable accommodation for any type of disability, call: 703-385-8414 or 703-591-0560.